lngng/moDSTogether/README.md

 There happens to be a desktop git solution made by GitHub: **[Github for Desktop](https://desktop.github.com/)**

-This route isn't bad.
-I suggest we take it because:
+I suggest we take this route because:

 - Graphical interface.

-- We'll be using git with Github specifically, and its a git app... from and for Gitub.
-(It's worth noting again the difference between git and git hosts like Github.
+- We'll be using git with Github specifically, and its a git app... from and for Github.
+It's worth noting again the difference between git and git hosts like Github.
 Git is to Github as porn is to Pornhub.
-There are other options like Gitlab, Bitbucket, etc.)
+There are other options like Gitlab, Bitbucket, etc.

-- It's aimed at people new to git who want to do exactly what we're trying to do: open a project up to a small team for colloaboration.

 - Eventually you might find yourself using git via commands in a terminal.
 When you do, you'll recognize a lot of the commands from using this app.
 While it combines and obscures them a little bit for ease-of-use, it does a good job of building familiarity nonetheless.

-- Being a user-friendly git app designed to work with github, its the best possible intro to the three main topics:
+- Being a user-friendly git app designed to work with Github, its the best possible intro to the three main topics:

     - Git (the system)
     - Repositories (the thing git works upon/with.
 We're making a repository for our mod.)
     - Remotes (hosted repositories)

+- Github has alternatives but it is the largest, most familiar, and isn't lacking features you'll need to get started.
+By the end of this guide you'll be better equipped to disagree with my choices, and with that I'll have done my job.

 ## Getting Started